-This website has nearly 300 pages devoted solely to helping you plan your England trip—and those are just the general trip-planning advice and information pages.
+This website has more than 300 pages devoted solely to helping you plan your England trip—and those are just the general trip-planning advice and information pages.
 I'm not counting any of the pages in the "Places" section (all the sights, hotels, restaurants, and practical info on the major cities, towns, and regions of England).

 There are sections dedicated to every aspect of planning a trip to England: airfares and accommodations, rail passes and rental cars, packing and passports, tours and travel insurance, cruises and cell phones, pharmacies and pickpockets, shopping and Skyping, safety and sightseeing, money matters and maps and meals and more—each section packed with practical advice, insider tips, and the resources you need to get the most bang for your vacation buck. » more

 I have no hidden agenda.
 I'm not trying to sell you anything.
 I'm in the business of providing travel advice, not spreading a thin layer of descriptive text over a retail site in hopes of keeping your interest long enough that you'll buy something.
 Oh, sure, I'd love it if you click on the Google ads or purchase your tours, hotels, luggage, etc. through one of my partners—that's how this site earns its keep—but my primary goal is to offer the best unfiltered advice possible.